Flagsmith/flagsmith-cli/docs/design/05-crud.md

 - `create`/`update` take resource fields as flags; per-resource help docs enumerate them.
 A missing required field follows 02: prompt in a TTY, otherwise exit 2 naming the flag.
 - `delete` is destructive, so it confirms per 02: prompts unless `--yes`, and without a TTY `--yes` is required.
-- `--json` on any mutation returns the affected resource, so scripts can capture generated identifiers (e.g. `flagsmith flags create … --json --jq .id`).
+- `--json` on any mutation returns the affected resource, so scripts can capture generated identifiers (e.g. `flagsmith flag create … --json --jq .id`).

 ## 5. Errors